 Or for China Longyuan Power Group:

-One way to assess ROCE is to compare similar companies.
-In our analysis, China Longyuan Power Group’s ROCE is meaningfully higher than the 6.3% average in the Renewable Energy industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Aside from the industry comparison, China Longyuan Power Group’s ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Using our data, we find that China Longyuan Power Group's ROCE is meaningfully better than the 6.5% average in the Renewable Energy industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
+Separate from how China Longyuan Power Group stacks up against its industry, its ROCE in absolute terms is mediocre; relative to the returns on government bonds.
 Readers may find more attractive investment prospects elsewhere.

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
-ROCE is, after all, simply a snap shot of a single year.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE is only a point-in-time measure.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for China Longyuan Power Group.

-Do China Longyuan Power Group’s Current Liabilities Skew Its ROCE?
+China Longyuan Power Group's Current Liabilities And Their Impact On Its ROCE

-China Longyuan Power Group has total assets of CN¥146b and current liabilities of CN¥41b.
-As a result, its current liabilities are equal to approximately 28% of its total assets.
-This very reasonable level of current liabilities would not boost the ROCE by much.
+China Longyuan Power Group has total liabilities of CN¥40b and total assets of CN¥147b.
+As a result, its current liabilities are equal to approximately 27% of its total assets.
+This is a modest level of current liabilities, which would only have a small effect on ROCE.

 What We Can Learn From China Longyuan Power Group's ROCE

 If China Longyuan Power Group continues to earn an uninspiring ROCE, there may be better places to invest.
 But note: make sure you look for a great company, not just the first idea you come across.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).